avisuj/avisuj.github.io/_posts/2022-02-05-My-Crypto-Adventure-Into-The-Wonderland.markdown

 Automatated Market Makers are exchanges that individuals use to trade tokens.
 In addition to the fee that's charged by block chain, the exchange also charges a fee.
 People who provide liquidity to the exchange receive a portion of that fee typically in the exchanges reward token.

-Providing liquidity can be tricky; there are some tokens that will pay exchanges extra for a short period of time boost rewards.
+Providing liquidity can be tricky; there are some tokens that will pay exchanges extra boosting rewards.
 These boosts are often short term and are often provided by tokens that are depreciating.
 Since you have to hold a specific token in order to provide liquidity, it's very easy to lose money if the token depreciates quickly.

 As a general rule, decide what tokens you want to hold and then strive to increase yield by providing those tokens to exchanges.